Walkthrough: Publish a Visual Studio extension

 To follow this walkthrough, you must install the Visual Studio SDK.
-For more information, see Installing the Visual Studio SDK.
+For more information, see Install the Visual Studio SDK.

-In this case we will use a default VSPackage extension, but the same steps are valid for every kind of extension.
+This article uses a default VSPackage extension, but the steps are valid for every kind of extension.

 Build your extension in Release mode.
-Now your extension will be packaged as a VSIX in the \bin\Release folder.
+Now your extension is packaged as a VSIX in the \bin\Release folder.

-Before you distribute the extension, build, and test it to make sure it is installed correctly in the experimental instance of Visual Studio.
+Before you distribute the extension, build and test it to make sure it's installed correctly in the experimental instance of Visual Studio.

 On the Tools menu, make sure you see the test command.

-Make sure that you have built the Release version of your extension and that it is up-to-date.
+Make sure that you have built the Release version of your extension and that it's up-to-date.

 In a web browser, open the Visual Studio Marketplace website.